 - Notify your supervisor, if they are immediately available.

 - Report to the hospital emergency department to activate the invasive accident protocol (needlestick protocol), which will include evaluation, counseling and provision of antiretroviral treatment if deemed appropriate.
 Do this immediately (within the half-hour).

 - In the event of an emergency (e.g., fire, water leaks), investigators should act calmly and ensure their own personal safety first.
 If possible, shut down all running equipment, cover equipment if possible, and exit the building.

 - Notify the Core Director immediately and phone the campus emergency line at 717-531-8888 (on-campus, dial 8888).

-Work With Light Microscopy
+Work with the Advanced Light Microscopy Core

 To reserve time on one of the light microscopes, sign in to iLab.